gnaudio/jabra-browser-integration/README.md

 The library internally checks for dependencies – and will report this to the app using the library.
 An example: The Jabra library is initialized and an error callback function is called with this text and a link: “You need to use this Extension and then reload this page”.
 Note that a future version could change the internal implementation and that removes/adds new requirements.

 ### Web site
-A web site with documentation, developer tools and a softphone demo:
+The web site with developer tools and a softphone demo:

 https://gnaudio.github.io/jabra-browser-integration